Try Live Demo

 Anyone can publish and play live streams if they have get hold of the URL to the publish and play pages.

-More stream security can be enabled by using a JWT filter for the live stream.
-You can enable the use of JWT tokens for both playing of live streams and publishing of live streams.
+• More stream security can be enabled by using a JWT filter for the live stream.
+You can enable the use of JWT tokens for both the playing of live streams and the publishing of live streams.
+You can use the JWT token for a longer time duration and it can be used n number of times in that duration.

 It adds an extra layer of security to ensure that only those that you want to publish and play live streams on your instance are granted permissions.